encelo/nCine_JobSystem_Presentation/slides.md

 - We saw the increment instruction, but a variable can also be decremented atomically
 - Bitwise _AND_, _OR_, _XOR_ operations can also be performed atomically
-  - Useful for manipualting bit flags (test, set, clear)
+  - Useful for manipulating bit flags (test, set, clear)
 - But the king of all instructions is [Compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) (sometimes Compare-and-exchange)
   - All the others can be implemented in terms of it